CGATOxford/CGATPipelines/doc/styleguide.rst

 implementation.
 These should be separated by a blank line to denote a section break.

-Task doc-strings always contain the sub-headers ``Parameters`` which describes the input file, output file and parameters.
+Task doc-strings always contain the sub-header ``Parameters`` with descriptions of the input file, output file and parameters.
 Each entry in the ``Parameters`` section has a type, which is the Python data structure/type to expect, e.g. `list`, `int` or `str`.
 In addition, for files, the format should be specified in the description where